LaunchCodeEducation/lchs/src/chapters/introduction/best-practices.rst

 .. tip::

-   You learn to code by CODING. *Do your homework*.
+   You learn to code by CODING.

 Personal Drive (Grit)
 ---------------------